Rosaleen Norton: Legacy

 In 2000, an exhibition of Norton's paintings was held in Kings Cross, Sydney, organised by various enthusiasts including Keith Richmond, and Barry William Hale of the Australian Ordo Templi Orientis.
 A full-colour catalogue, The Occult Visions of Rosaleen Norton was published to accompany this exhibition.

 In 2009, Teitan Press published Thorn in the Flesh: A Grim-memoir by Norton, with an introduction by Australian Norton scholar Keith Richmond.
 The volume comprises (often humorous) poetry, reminiscences, and various occult jottings by Rosaleen Norton, with reproductions of two photographs of Norton, as well as some half-a-dozen examples of her art, mainly in colour.

 In 2012 Norton's work was included in the major exhibition "Windows to the Sacred", which was curated by Robert Buratti and toured Australian museums until 2016.
 The exhibition drew together drawings and paintings alongside work by Aleister Crowley, Austin Osman Spare, surrealist James Gleeson and many others.

-In 2013 the Teitan Press issued the first US edition of The Art of Rosaleen Norton, an edition which includes a 40-page introduction by Norton scholar Keith Richmond.
-Richmond is working on a full-length biography of Norton.

 In 2017 an exhibition of Norton's artwork, curated by Robert Buratti and Aaron Lister, was exhibited as part of "Occulture: The Dark Arts" at City Gallery in Wellington, New Zealand.
 This was the first major showing of the artist in her country of birth.